mozmeao/www-admin/content/home/card_8.en-US.md

 tag_label: "Security"
 aspect_ratio: "16-9"
 highres_image: true
+desc: "With big thanks to our international community, Firefox Monitor can now alert users to data breaches in 26 languages."
 ---
-With big thanks to our international community, Firefox Monitor can now alert users to data breaches in 26 languages.